-2.2.
-Soil sampling
+2.2 Soil sampling

-As part of a larger project (Project TropSOC) (Doetterl et al., 2021), soil samples were collected following a catena approach with three 40 m x 40 m plots (field replicates) at four topographic positions (plateau, upper slope, middle slope and valley/foot slope), resulting in 12 plots within each geochemical region (mafic, felsic, and mixed sediment).
-Each plot was subdivided into four subplots of 20 m x 20 m from which four 1-meter soil cores were taken using a cylindrical soil core sampler for undisturbed sampling.
+As part of a larger project (Project TropSOC - tropical soil organic carbon; Doetterl et al., 2021a), soil samples were collected following a catena approach with three $40 \,\mathrm{m} \times 40 \,\mathrm{m}$ plots (field replicates) at four topographic positions (plateau, upper slope, middle slope and valley/foot slope), resulting in 12 plots within each geochemical region (mafic, felsic and mixed sediment).
+Each plot was subdivided into four subplots of $20 \,\mathrm{m} \times 20 \,\mathrm{m}$ from which four 1 m soil cores were taken using a cylindrical soil core sampler for undisturbed sampling.
 Cores were separated into 10 cm increments.
 The corresponding increments from four cores per plot were mixed into a depth-explicit composite sample.
-For the experiments conducted in this study, we selected 112 soil samples covering three depth categories including topsoil (0-10 cm), shallow subsoil (30-40 cm), and deep subsoil (60-70 cm).
-We selected these three depth intervals as they cover a wide range of biogeochemical properties in soil and various levels of organic matter input to soil, both in terms of quantity (more C input near the surface, less at depth) and quality (leaf litter + root derived

-C in topsoil; root-derived C in subsoil).
-Note that as part of our own data analyses, published values for SOC stocks and bioavailable Phosphorus (bio-P) (Doetterl et al. 2021) are reported in results section 3.1.
-For a more detailed description of the study design, soil sampling, sample treatment and analysis of all biogeochemical parameters used in this study, see the complete database description in Doetterl et al. (2021).
+For the experiments conducted in this study, we selected 112 soil samples covering three depth categories, including topsoil (0-10 cm), shallow subsoil (30-40 cm) and deep subsoil (60-70 cm).
+We selected these three depth intervals as they cover a wide range of biogeochemical properties in soil and various levels of organic matter input to soil, both in terms of quantity (more C input near the surface and less at depth) and quality (leaf litter + root-derived C in topsoil; root-derived C in subsoil).
+Note that, as part of our own data analyses, published values for SOC stocks and bioavailable phosphorus (bio-P; Doetterl et al., 2021a) are reported in Sect.
+3.1.
+For a more detailed description of the study design, soil sampling, sample treatment and analysis of all biogeochemical parameters used in this study, see the complete database description in Doetterl et al. (2021a).